 Numerous potential associations have been reported between vitamin D deficiency and adverse fetal and maternal complications.
 Some studies suggest that low vitamin D levels may increase the risk of gestational diabetes, pre-eclampsia, preterm labor, cesarean section and low birth weight.
 However, other studies looking at the same issue has failed to show that women with low vitamin D are at increased risk.
 Severe maternal vitamin D deficiency has been associated with congenital rickets (low bone density) and bone fractures in the newborn.

 While no absolute benefits have been identified studies do show that a normal level of vitamin D does lead to increased overall health.
-For that reason it is our suggestion for women with a low vitamin D level to take a supplement and ultimately maintain a normal level.
+For that reason, it is our suggestion for women with a low vitamin D level to take a supplement and ultimately maintain a normal level.
+Vitamin D can be taken in many different forms, whether it's from various food sources, vitamin D gummies, or even in capsule form.

 Chinese herbs and other supplements